In the current environment, strategies that worked before may not be effective. Alternative investments could play a valuable role in your portfolio.

 In such an environment, where traditional investing playbooks may be less effective than previously, alternative investments can play an important strategic role in certain portfolios.

-Broadly speaking, “alternative investments” refers to asset classes that can deliver differentiated sources of return relative to traditional stock-and-bond investments.
+Broadly speaking, “alternative investments” refers to asset classes that can deliver differentiated sources of return relative to traditional stock and bond investments.
 They can help diversify a portfolio and serve as an inflation hedge, as well as provide potential income.

-We believe these trends augur well for various alternative strategies.
-For one, within private equity, investors may consider later-stage managers who can generate compelling risk-adjusted returns.
-We also see tailwinds for private real estate strategies that focus on niche sub-sectors, such as medical office and life sciences properties.
+As a sector, health care is currently benefiting as biological and technological advances stimulate innovation and disrupt business models.
+These trends augur well for various alternative strategies.
+For one, within private equity, investors may consider managers who focus on late-stage companies that can generate compelling risk-adjusted returns.
+There is also potential opportunity in private real estate strategies that focus on niche sub-sectors, such as medical office and life sciences properties.

-We believe “distressed debt” and “special situations” investing strategies—which typically acquire stakes in a struggling company at a discount, with the intention of generating a profit as they turn the company around—may be in position to find value in these pockets of stress.
+We believe “distressed debt” and “special situations” investing strategies—which typically acquire stakes in a struggling company at a discount, with the intention of generating a profit as they turn the company around—may be in a position to find value in these pockets of stress.
 The key for investors will be to find managers that target companies with unsustainable balance sheets but ultimately sound business models.

 To learn more about how you may be able to incorporate alternative investments into your portfolio, contact your Morgan Stanley Financial Advisor or Private Wealth Advisor.

 - How can alternative investments help me better manage risk and seek higher returns in today’s environment?

 - Which alternative strategies are most appropriate for my investment strategy and financial goals?